azure arts Studio Use and Class Policies

 Unclaimed Work and Tools

-Tools or other property left at the studio 4-weeks after the end of a class session will become the property of the studio.
+• Tools or other property left at the studio 4-weeks after the end of a class session will become the property of the studio.
 All other personal belongings (towels, aprons, etc.) will be discarded.
 The exception is if a student is registered for the subsequent session or taking ongoing classes.

 Make-Up Classes

-General questions may be answered during make-up classes.
+• General questions may be answered during make-up classes.
 Individual and group instruction is not provided.

-The exception to the above is for advanced students only or with special permission from the studio owner.
+• The exception to the above is for advanced students only or with special permission from the studio owner.

 Glazing and Kiln Firings

-If students are taking an 8-week class, all wet work must be finished by the conclusion of the 7th class for the final bisque firing.
+• If students are taking an 8-week class, all wet work must be finished by the conclusion of the 7th class for the final bisque firing.
 Pots that are too thick or too wet for the final firing may not be loaded into the kiln and fired.
 This is at the discretion of the person loading the kiln.

-All pots must have a 1/4” glaze line above the bottom of the pot.
+• All pots must have a 1/4” glaze line above the bottom of the pot.
 Pots that are not wiped clean, the glaze line is too low, glazes appear to be too thick or too many glazes are used may not be fired until the glazing issue is corrected.

 Clay and Firing

-Only white clay can be used in the studio.
+• Only white clay can be used in the studio.
 If students have a studio at home in which to work, other clays and glazes may be used with prior approval and testing.
-The studio will bisque and glaze fire mid-range, cone 5/6 clays only with approval of the studio owner.
+The studio will bisque and glaze-fire mid-range, cone 5/6 clays only, with the studio owner's approval.
 Test tiles of all clays must be fired first.
-All glazes must also be tested for safety, clay/glaze fit, running and any issues associated with the chemistry of the glaze(s).
+All glazes must also be tested for safety, clay/glaze fit, running, and any issues related to the glaze(s)' chemistry.

-The studio and staff do not take responsibility for any issues resulting from clay or glazes purchased outside the studio.
+• The studio and staff do not take responsibility for any issues resulting from clay or glazes purchased outside the studio.
 Please see the policy regarding damage to the kiln above in glazing and kiln firings.

 Cleaning and Equipment Use

-Metal tools such as ribs, needle tools and trim tools should be used with discretion and caution on the wheel heads as they can cause irreparable damage if misused.
+• Metal tools such as ribs, needle tools, and trim tools should be used with discretion and caution on the wheel heads, as they can cause irreparable damage if misused.

-Hard plastic tools and scrapers can also damage wheel heads and should only be used to clean wedging boards.
+• Hard plastic tools and scrapers can also damage wheel heads and should only be used to clean wedging boards.

-Any damaged or broken equipment must be reported immediately to the instructor or studio owner.
+• Any damaged or broken equipment must be reported immediately to the instructor or studio owner.

 Etiquette:

-·The primary goal at azure arts is to provide a creative, inspiring, and safe space for everyone where they can feel accepted and comfortable.
-Idea sharing and socializing are highly encouraged but people trying to work independently should be respected.
+• ·The primary goal at azure arts is to provide a creative, inspiring, and safe space for everyone where they can feel accepted and comfortable.
+Idea sharing and socializing are highly encouraged, but people trying to work independently should be respected.